animatlabs/animatlabs.github.io/_drafts/2026-03-30-spectre-console-cli.md

 ## The Full Picture

 The demo runs in one go: Figlet header, spinner, table, tree, chart, rule.
-No user input—just output.
+No user input -- all output.
 Run it and see the difference.

 ```bash
 cd playground/SpectreConsole/AnimatLabs.SpectreConsole